funny-falcon/uwsgi-docs/Rados.rst

  - allow_propfind: (requires uWSGI 2.1) allow calling the WebDAV ``PROPFIND`` method
  - buffer_size: maximum buffer size for ``GET`` requests in bytes (min 8192, max 16777216, default to 131072)
  - put_buffer_size: maximum buffer size for ``PUT`` requests (default to buffer_size)
+ - namespace: rados pool namespace.
+If librados is too old, then non-empty namespace is error.

 In this example, your content will be served at http://localhost:9090/rad/list.html, http://localhost:9090/rad/imgs/first.jpeg and http://localhost:9090/rad/imgs/second.jpeg.